gilangrilhami/secure-web-apis-with-nginx/azure-setup/README.md

 - Virtual Machine (VM)
 - Container Registries

-**TODO**: Provide script to automaticallt provisioned resources with Azure CLI and OpenTofu.
+**TODO**: Provide script to automatically provisioned resources with Azure CLI and OpenTofu.

 ## Resource Group

+Please follow [these instructions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to create an Azure Resource Group.

 All subsequent resources will be previosioned within this Resource Group.
-Please refer follow [these instructions](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal#create-resource-groups) to create an Azure Resource Group.

 Make sure to pick the relevant [Azure Region](https://gist.github.com/ausfestivus/04e55c7d80229069bf3bc75870630ec8).
 In this project, `(Asia Pacific) Southeast Asia` is chosen as default location.

 ## Storage Account

+Please follow [these instructions](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal#create-a-storage-account) to create a Storage Account.

 To simplify, make the following configuration and keep the rest as default.